Falco13/contact_email/README.md

 # Small Django app with contact form and email sending

 - The contact form consists of - Name, Email and Message text.
-- When you click on the Send button, it saves the message to the database and also sends this message to the email of the site administrator, with Celery tasks.
+- When you click on the Send button, it saves the message to the database and also sends this message to the email (using Celery tasks) of the site administrator.

 __Validation fields:__